Danish virtual bourse to trade NXT 'cryptocurrency' for real money

 A boom in bitcoin faltered when Mt.
 Gox, the world's best-known exchange for that currency, went bankrupt in February after it had lost nearly half a billion dollars-worth of the virtual coins due to hacking into its faulty computer system.

-By contrast, NXT, the fourth largest cryptocurrency, has a market capitalization of $45 million and is currently valued at 4.5 cents per virtual coin.
+By contrast, NXT, the fourth largest cryptocurrency, has a market capitalisation of $45 million and is currently valued at 4.5 cents per virtual coin.

 CCEDK, launched in May, will start trading in NXT on July 19 and is aiming for turnover on the exchange of $45,000 a day within six months, its boss said.